wso2-extensions/apim-km-keycloak/docs/config.md

         ```

 3. **Create an application :**

+    >>**Note :** Please note that you need to provide the 'Token Type' as 'OAuth' when creating the application.

     1. Store UI :

        Go to the API Store and click the **Applications tab**.
 Click **ADD APPLICATION** to create a new application.